 A drive study was conducted to better understand the Northern Territory drive tourism market, specifically market segments and the attitudes and behaviours toward drive-related tourism.
 The study found that Northern Territory drive holidays appeal to distinct market segments, including the busy fly-drive, the long self-drive and grey nomad market.
 Almost 67 percent of domestic and 74 percent of international visitors would consider a drive holiday in the Northern Territory.
 More information on this study can be found in the Drive Market Report.

 Million Dollar Fish Study (Season 4)

 Details on the Million Dollar Fish Season 4 economic contribution to the Territory can be found in the following Summary Sheet.

 Destination Satisfaction in NT Regions

 In 2018/19, Tourism NT conducted a study to measure overall visitor satisfaction, as well as specific aspects of the visitor experience in Northern Territory tourism regions.
-These specific aspects include food, national parks, attractions, accommodation (hotels and caravan parks/ camping), events and tours.
+Specific aspects included food, national parks, attractions, accommodation (hotels and caravan parks/ camping), events and tours.
 More information related to this study can be found in the following Summary.

 Regional Dispersal in the NT

 Austrade-Tourism Research Australia engaged Deloitte to examine the question of how best to encourage the geographical dispersal of leisure visitors to destinations outside of capital cities.
-For further information please see the following Summary Report.
+Further information can be found in the following Summary Report.